Budapest Hungary Travel Guide

 The M2 (Red Line) links Déli pályaudvar (Buda) to Örs vezér tere (Pest).
 The M3 (Blue Line) is the longest, connecting south to north.
 The M4 (Green Line) is the newest, fully automated, and accessible.

-Deák Ferenc tér: The most important interchange for Metro Lines M1, M2, and M3.
+Deák Ferenc tér: The most crucial interchange for Metro Lines M1, M2, and M3.
 Blaha Lujza tér: A hectic hub for the M2 metro and several tram lines.
 Kálvin tér: Metro Lines M3 and M4 interchange.

 Fully accessible with elevators.

-Many streetcars and buses are low-floor.
+Many the tram and bus system are low-floor.

 Real-time journey planning, routes, delays.

-Best value for frequent using public transportation.
+Best value for frequent travel by public transport.

 Roads generally good, some historic regions have cobblestones.
 Traffic can be congested.